johnny5th/twd-drupal/README.md

 This project contains docker configuration files to run the environment within multiple docker containers.

-Run `docker-composer up` to start the containers.
+Run `sudo docker-compose up` to start the containers, then go to `http://0.0.0.0:80` to start.

 Docker for Windows and Mac are known to have some performance issues with mounted volumes.
 Docker Sync is a third party ruby gem to deal with this issue.
 This project includes a Docker Sync configuration for Mac, but can easily be modified to work with Windows.
 Read about Docker Sync [here](http://docker-sync.io/)